-Quietus: Last Flight Accident Proneness in WWII, Wartime Aviation Stories on the Canadian Home Front
+Quietus: Last Flight Accident Proneness in WWII, Wartime Aviation Stories on the Canadian Home Front.

 In 1948, Hugh Burns Hay, a decorated Second World War navigator returned to university to finish his medical degree.
 As a part of his studies, he requested sixteen pilots' files from the RCAF in an effort to identify 'accident proneness'.
 Generously illustrated, Quietus: Last Flight offers a unique insight into war on the Home Front in Canada, as well as a glimpse into post-war aviation research.
 Published by the Bomber Command Museum of Canada, Quietus was released November 8th, 2017 at Owl\'s Nest Books.
-Please visit my FaceBook page for more info.

 The book is available at: